 Similarly, Ralph Lauren’s flagship store features smart dressing rooms.
 Shoppers can adjust the lighting and easily send requests for different sizes.
 It even suggests items that go well with what they’ve chosen to encourage cross-selling.

 VR, on the other hand, creates a simulated experience.
-IKEA uses this to help customers visualise what their new kitchens could look like.
+IKEA uses this to help customers visualize what their new kitchens could look like.
 It removes the risky element of renovation and helps bring their vision to life.

 Automated warehouses and stock management is crucial in improving inventory control.
-While manual inventories are long and laborious, smart robotics (like StockBots) and computer systems can do this automatically and in real-time.
-They can assess stock data reliably and then put it to use in a way that makes stock management easier.
+While manual inventories are long and laborious, smart robotics (like StockBots) and computer systems do this automatically and in real-time.
+They assess stock data reliably and then put it to use in a way that makes stock management easier.

-What the Future Holds
+What the future holds

 The advancements and constant evolutions in technology are astounding!
-The future of retail technology is moving toward truly optimising customer experience and making the entire customer journey a more seamless process.
+The future of retail technology is moving toward truly optimizing the customer experience and making the customer journey more seamless.